Brockstone Cottage Grasmere

 There are quite steep stairs inside to the bedrooms, and outside steps to gain access from the drive to the terrace which make it unsuitable to guests with walking difficulties.
 Brockstone Cottage is on the Wordsworth Walk between Grasmere and Rydal.
 Access is on a tarmac road off the A591 from Wordsworth's Dove Cottage, Grasmere or from White Moss House ,for half a mile, followed by a track for the last 300 yards.
 In extreme winter weather conditions it may not be possible to take a car all the way to cottage.
 In this case, guests are able to park their car safely at White Moss House.

-The track after Brockstone becomes a walking path, leading to Rydal Village and on to Ambleside.In extreme winter weather iit might not be possible to reach the cottage by car.
+The track after Brockstone becomes a walking path, leading to Rydal Village and on to Ambleside.In extreme winter weather it might not be possible to take the car all the way to the cottage.

 We usually let the cottage for a minimum stay of a week at peak holiday times, but outside those times we may be prepared to accept a minimum of 3 nights, and we can be flexible about changeover days.